 Hands are instruments, through them brain receives important information.
 It’s no surprise that children LOVE working with hands-on activities.
-Well, as adults we also gain great satisfaction from things we do with our hands – knitting, playing an instrument, gardening – provide all forms of relaxation and positive stimulation.
-Every single material designed by Dr. Montessori benefits brain development by engaging children’s hands – from the Pink tower to the Stamp game, children learn by handling manipulatives.
+Well, as adults we also gain great satisfaction from things we do with our hands – knitting, playing an instrument, gardening – providing all forms of relaxation and positive stimulation.
+Every single material designed by Dr. Montessori benefits brain development by engaging children’s hands – from the Pink Tower to the Stamp game, children learn by handling manipulatives.

 Our Montessori classroom often gets transferred outdoors.
-It is one of the most exciting aspects of our Montessori home schooling program.
+It is one of the most exciting aspects of our Montessori homeschooling program.
 I try to use similar concepts that Montessori materials present and work my way to demonstrate these exact concepts using resources found in nature.

 Here is what we did: